LaughingPenguin/mymusiclist/README.md

 require_once PROJECT_ROOT_PATH . "/middleware/token.php";
 ```

-Make sure that `/vendors` are `/node_modules` are present in the root directory.
+Make sure that `/vendor` is present in your `/htdocs` directory and `/node_modules` is present in the root directory.
 They are created as part of installing the dependencies specified in package.json and composer.json.

 To start mymusiclist, run in the root folder: